graalvm/native-build-tools/native-gradle-plugin/README.md

 <br />

-Additionally add the following to your `settings.gradle`:
+Additionally add the following to your `settings.gradle` / `settings.gradle.kts`:
 ```groovy
 pluginManagement {
 	repositories {